 The medical malpractice that affects a patient also impacts family members; the recovery process may further resound among friends, classmates and neighbors.

-For some students who enroll in college or law school, medical malpractice, an accident or injury may motivate them to seek justice for those hurt by inappropriate medical care, motor vehicle accidents and dangerous drugs, among other misfortunes and wrongdoing.
+For some students who enroll in college or law school, medical malpractice, an accident or injury may motivate them to seek justice for those hurt by inappropriate medical care, motor vehicle accidents and personal injury, among other misfortunes and wrongdoing.

 To support the pursuit of excellence in malpractice and personal injury law, a local law firm created the Meinhart Smith & Manning PLLC Scholarship; it will help a student who encountered malpractice, injury, or accident, either personally or through the aftermath of death or injury suffered by a family member or friend, as she or he pursues a higher education.